nathanejohnson/docker_compose_unifi_mongo/README.md

-## unifi application with mongodb docker-compose.yml that runs on pi3/4/5
+## unifi application with mongodb docker-compose.yml that runs on raspberry pi (among others)

+Uses the [linuxserver.io unifi image ](https://docs.linuxserver.io/images/docker-unifi-network-application/) as well as the [official mongo docker image](https://hub.docker.com/_/mongo)

 clone this into a directory